mcmire/dotfiles/README.md

 ### Post-installation

-Now you're ready to install a bunch of Vim plugins.
+Almost there!
+Now you're ready to install plugins.
 You can do that by opening Vim (remember, `v`) and running:

     :PlugInstall

 After you run this, close Vim and re-open it.

+### And you're done!

-You shouldn't have any problems doing this step, but if you do, please [create an issue][issues].
+If you had any problems, please [create an issue][issues].
+Enjoy your shiny new Vim installation! 💎

 [issues]: http://github.com/mcmire/vimfiles/issues

-## Who made this?

-Elliot Winkler (<elliot.winkler@gmail.com>)